wolfSSL/wolfssl/IDE/OPENSTM32/README.md

-# wolfSSL STM32F2/F4 Example for Open STM32 Tools System Workbench
+# wolfSSL STM32 Example for Open STM32 Tools System Workbench

+This example includes:

+* wolfCrypt test
+* wolfCrypt benchmark
+* wolfSSL TLS client/server test using in-memory transfers

+These examples use the CubeMX Hal for STM32.
+If you'd like to use the older Standard Peripheral library undefine `WOLFSSL_STM32_CUBEMX` in `user_settings.h`.

 ## Requirements